rocket-pool/RPIPs/RPIPs/RPIP-43.md

   - If called by the node operator
     - This function SHOULD claim all unclaimed node operator funds
     - This function SHALL be immediately callable without delay
-- There SHALL be a function to claim unclaimed node operator funds; when called
+- The node operator SHALL be able to call a function to claim unclaimed node operator funds; when called
   - If `debt` exists, unclaimed node operator funds SHALL first be used to pay off `debt`
   - Then any remaining unclaimed node operator funds SHALL be transferred to the node operator's withdrawal address
   - Unclaimed node operator funds SHALL be set to 0
-- A Node Operator SHALL be able to withdraw unclaimed node operator funds to their withdrawal address
-- A Node Operator MAY be able to use unclaimed node operator funds for redeposit to the beacon chain.
+- A node operator MAY be able to use unclaimed node operator funds for redeposit to the beacon chain
-- Newly deposited capital that is awaiting deposit to the beacon chain SHALL be excluded from capital distribution, but rather be subject to separate functions for `prestake` and `stake` transactions.
+- Newly deposited capital that is awaiting deposit to the beacon chain SHALL be excluded from capital distribution, but rather be subject to separate functions for `prestake` and `stake` transactions
-- If participating in the smoothing pool, the smoothing pool address SHALL be the only allowed fee recipient.
+- If participating in the smoothing pool, the smoothing pool address SHALL be the only allowed fee recipient
-- If not participating in the smoothing pool, the allowed fee recipients SHALL be: the megapool's address, the smoothing pool's address (note that this donates EL rewards to other Node Operators), or the rETH token's address (note that this donates EL rewards to rETH holders).
+- If not participating in the smoothing pool, the allowed fee recipients SHALL be: the megapool's address, the smoothing pool's address (note that this donates EL rewards to other node operators), or the rETH token's address (note that this donates EL rewards to rETH holders)

 ### RPL Staking